Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 </py-config>
 ```

+> The packages load in like this need to be those that is [available with Pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
+For packages that are not available and is purely written in Python, you can self host the wheels downloaded on [PyPI]().
+If it is not purely written in Python, you will have to [make a request to the Pyodide team](https://github.com/pyodide/pyodide/issues/new?assignees=&labels=new+package+request&template=package_request.md&title=).

 Now we have make Pandas avaliable to our code within the `<py-script>` and `</py-script>` tags, but don't forget to import it.
 Then we can create a DataFrame.
 Put the following between the `<py-script>` and `</py-script>` tags:

 ```Python